bob17444/Cogent/docs/formal_specification.md

     - Simulation results can be used to propose changes, optimizations, or new features.
     - Test harnesses enable automated validation of agent proposals and feedback-driven evolution scenarios.

-These mechanisms ensure that Cogent is not only executable and auditable, but also natively supports agent-driven development, optimization, and self-evolution.
+These mechanisms ensure that Cogent is not only executable and auditable, but also nativelgit checkout main git pully supports agent-driven development, optimization, and self-evolution.

 ## 4. Design Philosophy
 - **AI-Native, Human-Interpretable:** Cogent is optimized for agent-driven development, but always with human auditability and collaboration in mind.